MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/before-using-defender-experts.md

 If you haven't done so yet, you can complete the customer interest form for Defender Experts for Hunting:

 - Complete the [Customer Interest Form](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR_xMkpZdsClLjYwQYYo1uONURTgyU0EzQUQyUjFFVEtIVFozT1ZUUlZDTyQlQCN0PWcu).
-Anyone from your company can apply, but if you are accepted, you need to work with your Commercial Executive to transact the SKU .
+Anyone from your company can apply, but if you're accepted, you need to work with your Commercial Executive to transact the SKU.
 - Enter your company email ID.
 - Select **Submit**.
-Someone from our sales team will reach out within 5 business days.
+Someone from our sales team will reach out within five business days.

 ### What's next